 Finding jazz in everyday life is what gives me the fuzzies and comforts me like meditation and prayer.
 I would rather look for the beauty in life and what brings grace to my life then try and quantify my life.
 When it comes time for me to die, I want to be like all the men and women Jazz Legends when standing at the Pearly Gates of Heaven to be welcomed because they made a contribution to life not by the number of albums they sold but because they did what God asks all of us to do, spread the Word!
 Where were you and what comes to mind when you listen, was it at home, in school, or watching a Woody Allen movie or even Birdman?
 Peace & Love Out!
 8-) & <3

 © Copyright 2011-2015 by Jazzybeatchick/JazZenista/Jannat Marie.
 All rights reserved.

-This material is has been copyrighted, feel free to share it with others; it can be distributed via social media or pingbacks and added to websites; please do not change the content, provide credit by including the author’s name @ http://jazzybeatchick.com and your readers shall not be charged by you under any circumstance.
+This material is and has been copyrighted. eel free to share it with others; it can be distributed via social media or pingbacks and added to websites; please do not change the content, and please provide credit by including the author’s name @ http://jazzybeatchick.com and your readers shall not be charged by you under any circumstance.